rootinc/laravel-azure-middleware/README.md

 The above gives us a way to add/update users after a successful handshake. `$profile` contains all sorts of metadata that can be used to create or update our user.
 More information here: https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-oauth-code#jwt-token-claims .
 The default implementation redirects to the intended url, or `/`; So in this example, the parent is called.

-3. Our routes need to be updated to the following:
+3. The `web.php` routes need to be updated to the following:

 ```php
 Route::get('/azure/login', [\App\Http\Middleware\AzureAuthentication::class, 'azure'])->name('azure.login');